-Barium tests are used to help see the outline of the upper parts of the gut (gastrointestinal tract).
-These include the gullet (oesophagus), stomach and upper gut (small intestines).
+Barium tests are used to help see the outline of various parts of the gut (gastrointestinal tract).
+These include the gullet (oesophagus), stomach, upper gut (small intestines) and colon (large intestine).

 Barium X-ray tests are done less commonly these days.
-Today we usually look into the upper gut with a flexible telescope (endoscopy).
+Today we usually look into the gut with a flexible telescope (endoscopy or colonoscopy) .
 However, there is still a place for barium tests to help assess various problems of the gut.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.